Julian Marley: Philanthropy

 Marley is a humanitarian and continues to build charitable missions and still contributes to the Ghetto Youths Foundation in the spirit of his father.
 He enjoys giving back to the youths in various communities whether it is playing with the children at the football fields in London or offering his free time with benefit concerts.
 In February 2010, Marley and his brother Kymani Marley produced a "Miami for Haiti" benefit show which raised money towards the Haitian relief efforts alongside the Ghetto Youths Foundation by their side.

 Marley was 13 years old when he travelled to Israel in 1988.
-Marley views himself as a very religious man who follows the faiths of Rastafari and Christianity.
-He was in the country to perform and he states, "it was spiritually uplifting" to be able to see where Christ came from.
-Many of the Marley family have visited Jerusalem before but this was the first time Marley was invited to perform at the Barby Club in Tel Aviv during his global tour.
-Marley had no problems at all performing in Israel because he wanted to tackle issues in a different way while during that time there were many boycotts in the country.
-He states, "It's great to travel all around the world because there is no place that the message of love is not needed."
+He views himself as a very religious man who follows the faiths of Rastafari and Christianity.
+He was in the country to perform and he states that "it was spiritually uplifting" to be able to see where Christ came from.
+Many of the Marley family have visited Jerusalem before, but this was the first time Marley was invited to perform at the Barby Club in Tel Aviv during his global tour.
+He had no problems at all performing in Israel because he wanted to tackle issues in a different way while during that time there were many boycotts in the country.
+He states: "It's great to travel all around the world because there is no place that the message of love is not needed."
 Marley believes and expressed good vibes and intentions.
 He is always speaking of spreading the message of love through his music.
 Marley believes the importance to travel the world and spreading love through his religion.
 While he travelled through Europe, he used his music to be an antidote to some of the hatred and terrorism that has occurred there.